aeon-toolkit/aeon/README.md

 # ⌛ Welcome to aeon

-`aeon` is an open-source toolkit for learning from time series.
+`aeon` is an open-source toolkit for time series machine learning.
 It is compatible with [scikit-learn](https://scikit-learn.org) and provides access to the very latest algorithms for time series machine learning, in addition to a range of classical techniques for learning tasks such as forecasting and classification.

 We strive to provide a broad library of time series algorithms including the latest advances, offer efficient implementations using numba, and interfaces with other